Deputation/cpp_async_file_hashing/README.md

 # cpp_async_file_hashing
-Asynchronous MD5 / SHA1 file hashing in C++ using futures.
+Asynchronous MD5 / SHA1 file hashing in C++ using futures and wincrypt.